Firebrand/css-to-scss/README.md

 ### As an executable:

-You can use the command CSS-to-SCSS on a CSS file to convert it to SCSS, or on an existing SCSS file to clean it up
+You can use the command css-to-scss on a css file to convert it to scss, or on an existing scss file to clean it up

 ```
 css-to-scss -o <filename>